tbreloff/MetaPkg.jl/README.md

 ## The MetaPkg solution

-A meta-package has a list of requirements, which will be used to update a local directory in your `.julia` folder.
+A meta-package has a list of requirements explaining how to add/remove/checkout/free a group of related packages all at once.
 This allows `Pkg` to handle updating in a proper way once your preferred versions are checked out or freed.

 As an example, we'll set up a new meta package for the JuliaML ecosystem.
 To stay flexible, we'll assume the filename is in a constant, fixed location.
 If unspecified, it uses `MetaPkg/requires`.